On Kummer-like surfaces attached to singularity and modular forms: Acknowledgement

 \section{Acknowledgement}

 The first author is supported by JSPS Grant-in-Aid for Scientific Research (18K13383) and MEXT LEADER.
 The second author is supported by JSPS Grant-in-Aid for Scientific Research (19K03396).
-The authors are thankful to Professor Jiro Sekiguchi for valuable discussions about the surface $\Sigma(t)$ in Section 4 from the view point of complex reflection groups.
+The authors are thankful to Professor Jiro Sekiguchi for valuable discussions about the surface $\Sigma(t)$ in Section 4 from the view point of complex reflection groups, and the anonymous referee for suggestions for improvement.

 {

 }